tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [http://www.scientificamerican.com/article/bacteria-can-convey-electrical-messages-the-same-way-neurons-do/](http://www.scientificamerican.com/article/bacteria-can-convey-electrical-messages-the-same-way-neurons-do/)

-- new evidence reveals that bacteria may have another way to talk to one another: communication via electrical signalinga mechanism previously thought to occur only in multicellular organisms
+- new evidence reveals that bacteria may have another way to “talk” to one another: communication via electrical signaling—a mechanism previously thought to occur only in multicellular organisms

 ___